 On the telephone

-The person providing the support guides the user through the digital service over the phone.
-If a user cannot enter their information themselves (if, for example, they have no internet access) the support provider enters it for them.
+The person providing the support guides the user through the online parts of your service over the phone.
+If a user cannot enter their information themselves (if, for example, they lack digital skills or have no internet access) the support provider enters it for them.

-The person providing the support helps the user complete the digital service by talking to them online.
+The person providing the support helps the user complete the online parts of the service by talking to them over the internet.
+You can read more about using chatbots and webchat tools to improve users’ experience of your service.

 - are harder to improve iteratively

-- do not help build the user’s digital skills and confidence
+- don’t help build the user’s digital skills and confidence

-Whoever you choose to provide support, make sure that they:
+Whoever provides support, you must make sure they:

 - are sustainably funded

-- can handle future changes in demand for support, eg seasonal peaks or increases when non-digital channels are phased out
+- can handle changes in demand for support, like seasonal peaks or increases when non-digital channels are phased out

 - use suitably trained people